-• How well the application addresses the availability of human subjects for the clinical trial and the prospect of their participation.
+- How well the application addresses the availability of human subjects for the clinical trial and the prospect of their participation. - Whether access to the proposed human subjects population has been demonstrated. - The degree to which the recruitment, informed consent, screening, and retention processes for human subjects will meet the needs of the proposed clinical trial. - How well the application identifies possible delays (e.g., slow accrual, attrition) and presents adequate contingency plans to resolve them.

-- Whether the application has demonstrated access to the proposed human subject population. - The degree to which the recruitment, informed consent, screening, and retention processes for human subjects will meet the needs of the proposed clinical trial. - How well the application identifies possible delays (e.g., slow accrual, attrition) and presents adequate contingency plans to resolve them. - To what extent the proposed clinical trial might affect the daily lives of the individual human subjects participating in the study (e.g., will human subjects still be able to take their regular medications while participating in the clinical trial?
+• To what extent the proposed clinical trial might affect the daily lives of the individual human subjects participating in the study (e.g., Will human subjects still be able to take their regular medications while participating in the clinical trial?
 Are human subjects required to stay overnight in a hospital?).